w3c/compute-pressure/README.md

   and most developers cannot afford performance measurement labs covering all the devices owned by their users.
 * Estimate the impact of enabling a feature on CPU consumption.
-This cost estimate feeds into the decisions outlined in the primary use case.
+This cost estimate feeds into the decisions outlined in the primary use cases.

 ## Non-goals

-This proposal is focused on exposing CPU utilization and thermal throttling.
+This proposal exposes a high-level abstraction that considers both CPU utilization and thermal throttling.
-This limitation leaves out some resource consumption decisions that Web applications could make to avoid the bad user experiences mentioned in the introduction.
-The following decisions will not be supported by this proposal.
+This limitation leaves out some resource consumption decisions that Web applications could make to avoid bad the user experiences mentioned in the introduction.

+The following decisions will not be supported by this proposal:

 * Routing video processing, such as
   [background replacement](https://support.google.com/meet/answer/10058482), to